 SPECIAL TOPIC: PEACE (eirēnē) [NT]

-This Greek term originally meant "binding together that which was broken."
-There are three ways the NT speaks of peace:
+This Greek term is used for "binding together relationships that were broken" (i.e., Rom.
+5:10-11).
+There are three theological ways the NT speaks of peace:

 2. a subjective aspect, our being right with God (cf. John 14:27; 16:33; Phil.
 4:7)